Huqicheng/react_server_side_rendering_example/README.md

     Increased application complexity: the server can only render the components once

-    => servr must execute asynchronous data fetching before calling renderToString, which will complicate the structure
+    => server must execute asynchronous data fetching before calling renderToString, which will complicate the structure

     Increased Server Load: For some versions of ReactJS, renderToString() is synchronous, not friendly for NodeJS